Sina-Hgs/optics-project-py/README.md

 # Optics Project

-This project generates charts on the topic of single and multilater films.
+This project generates charts on the topic of single and multilater films using Python libraries such as Mathlibplot & Numpy.